Skip to content

 General Reminders

 • PE takes place every Wednesday morning.
-Please ensure that your child is dressed in a full PE kit in school on this day.
+Please ensure that your child comes to school in their full PE kit.

-Please ensure that your child brings in a named bottle of water every day.
-The water bottles must be filled with cold water and not warm or hot water.
-These need to be taken home and washed daily.
+• Please ensure that your child brings in a named bottle of water every day.
+Water should not be warm/hot.